Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

    - if the code has errors it can attempt to fix it, or
    - if the model is infeasible it can do a sanity check to make sure the model was setup correctly.

-2. You can also steer the LLM slightly on how to utilize the modelling API:
+2. You can also steer the LLM slightly on how to utilize the modeling API:

    - in the aforementioned template example we instructed the LLM to setup variables representing non-divisable items (like a car) as an integer variable type rather than a float type.
-   - if the LLM is prone to using an outdated API of the modelling package (because it was trained on old information) you might be able to instruct it to utilize a newer API.
+   - if the LLM is prone to using an outdated API of the modeling package (because it was trained on old information) you might be able to instruct it to utilize a newer API.
 We do note that we have had inconsistent results with this and currently recommend letting the LLM model utilize the API it prefers (and is apparently most comfortable with), even if it means not following current best practices.